modern-sapien/project-prometheus/NOTE.md

     * Accepts plugins, has a searchable documentation with list of plugins taht works with it.

 ## React
+    An open-source Javascript Library developed by Facebook for developing UIs.
+    Developed to build a large app with rapidly changing data.
+    Component-based: UI elements are broken into self contained components.

+    React relies on a virtual dom manipulation which means that it doesn't have to reload or update everything when we just want to change one thing.

 ### Getting started
     npx create-react-app _____ name